ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 .. note::
     By default, vault uses your ``$EDITOR`` when creating, editing and viewing a file.
 Be aware that certain editors will keep copies of the data either in swap, backup or clipboard files.
-    It is up to the user to secure their editor while using vaults, we have added some common sense settings below.
+    While you are responsible for  securing your editor while using vaults, we have added some common sense settings below.

 .. _what_can_be_encrypted_with_vault: